BrigtHaavardstun/GreedyTeaching/README.md

 ### 2. Install Dependencies

 Install the necessary dependencies as per `requirements.txt`.
-From the information available, these include:
+These include:
 - `networkx`
 - `json`